 The function $\mathcal{F}{\mathcal{P}}$ is a partial function defined only for those mental states in which some rule $r \in \mathcal{P}$ can be applied.
-I.e. those, in which a query formula of some rule from the program $\mathcal{P}$ is satisfied.
-It completely characterizes the agent system described by $\mathcal{P}$ .
+I.e. those, in which a query formula of some rule from the program \mathcal{P} is satisfied.
+It completely characterizes the agent system described by \mathcal{P} .

-Operational semantics provides a view on an agent program as an explicit characterization of a problem subspace in terms of possible agent system evolutions.
-Complementary to that, denotational semantics suggest a specification of the same problem space in terms of a specification of all the considered sets of mental states and all the allowed transitions between them.
+The operational semantics provides a view on an agent program as an explicit characterization of a problem subspace in terms of possible agent system evolutions.
+Complementary to that, the denotational semantics suggest a specification of the same problem space in terms of a specification of all the considered sets of mental states and all the allowed transitions between them.
+We stress here, that in essence both provided semantics allow formalization of a same system.
+They just reflect two different views on its specification.
+While the first shows how an existing agent program is interpreted, the second offers more methodological insight on how to analyze, create and organize such programs.